-Survey on online video and TV sets conducted for the first time in two years
+Survey on online video and television sets conducted for the first time in two years

 The emergence of various online video services and the proliferation of viewing devices like smartphones have diversified online video viewing styles.